Jotatag/Jotatag/README.md

 - My learnings :closed_book:
 - Things that I find excinting :tada:
-- Some dumb stuff :joy:
+- Some dumb stuff :sunglasses:
 - And so on...

 ## :hammer_and_wrench: Things I Might Know About